Pure-Battlefield/Seeding/README.md

 ## battlefield-seeder

-Coded by Tim Froehlich (Avatar2453, Avatar_Ko, Advacar, etc) Modified by Gregory Sarrica, Brad Rhodes
+Coded by Tim Froehlich (Avatar2453, Avatar_Ko, Advacar, etc) Modified by Gregory Sarrica, Brad Rhodes, Sam Hecht

 Goal: This script was made to automate seeding of Battlefield Servers.
 It will:

-Join a server automatically if there are less than the minimum number of players in the server After joining, will minimize the game so that it takes less resources Leave the server automatically if there are more than the maximum number of players in the server Prompt you whether you want to launch or leave the game before it does so, and do it anyways if you don't respond in time (5 and 10 seconds respectively)
+A server will be chosen based on order entered into settings file, player count, and minimum player count setting if Server1 below Threshold --> Server = Server1 elif Server2 below Threshold --> Server = Server2 elif Server3 below Threshold --> Server = Server3 Join chosen server (Threshold will be dependent on amount of players in server) After joining, will minimize the game so that it takes less resources Leave the server automatically if there are more than the maximum number of players in the server Prompt you whether you want to launch or leave the game before it does so, and do it anyways if you don't respond in time (5 and 10 seconds respectively)